 A few big projects

-In this iteration of the pipeline 15% of projects are valued at over $50 million, representing around three-quarters of the estimated total pipeline value.
+Large projects make up a significant proportion of the estimated value of the pipeline.
+In this iteration 0.5 percent of projects are valued at over $500 million, representing around a third of the estimated pipeline value.

 |Antarctica NZ||1||$100 – $250 million|

 |Department of Corrections||11||$1.39 billion|

 |Ministry of Education||118||$1.22 billion|

 |Palmerston North City Council||98||$586 million|

 |Ports of Auckland Limited||8||$252 million|